raspberrypi/documentation/configuration/wireless/wireless-cli.md

 You can verify whether it has successfully connected using `ifconfig wlan0`.
 If the `inet addr` field has an address beside it, the Raspberry Pi has connected to the network.
 If not, check that your password and ESSID are correct.

-On the Raspberry Pi 3B+ you will also need to set the country code, so that the 5G networking can chose the correct frequency bands.
+On the Raspberry Pi 3 Model B+, you will also need to set the country code, so that the 5G networking can choose the correct frequency bands.
 You can either use the raspi-config application and select the localisation option, or edit the `wpa_supplicant.conf` file and add the following.
-Note you need to replace GB with the ISO code of your country.
-See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of country codes.
+(Note you need to replace 'GB' with the ISO code of your country.
+See [Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1) for a list of country codes.)
 ```
 country=GB
 ```

-## Unsecured Networks
+## Unsecured networks

 If the network you are connecting to does not use a password, the `wpa_supplicant` entry for the network will need to include the correct `key_mgmt` entry. e.g.